Zimba automatic chlorine dispenser

 Zimba is a point-of-use water chlorinator that aims to reduce water-borne diseases.
 Zimba dispenses a preset dose of liquid chlorine (sodium hypochlorite) into a batch of water within a storage tank.
 The storage tank allows this water to be exposed to chlorine for about 30 minutes, WHO’s recommended contact time, to allow disinfection before use.
 Zimba strives for a simple design, with no moving parts.

-Massachusetts Institute of Technology (MIT) in collaboration with The International Centre for Diarrhoeal Disease Research, Bangladesh
+Massachusetts Institute of Technology (MIT) in collaboration with The International Centre for Diarrhoeal Disease Research, Bangladesh, Wateraid and other local NGOs interview with representative

-Rural communities in South Asia with an existing water source, such as the hand pump or a well.
+Rural communities, post-disaster areas with an existing water source, such as the hand pump or a well.

 Patent-Pending.
 Interview with representative